 Gold Sand Camp, Erg Chebbi, Morocco

-Following your 4X4 journey through the Erg Chebbi to Merzouga, you can enjoy a camel ride to the top of the dunes to watch the spectacular sunset over the Sahara.
-You then continue on to your accommodation for the night, Gold Sand Camp, a traditional Arab tented encampment situated not far from the base of the soaring dunes.
-The Ottoman Empire was the first to elevate the social importance of the humble tent by using it as a royal structure that followed sultans around on their visits and ceremonies.
-The large white tents, with black detail, have a colourful interior with attractive carpets and cushions, a small table and chairs, and an open front to gather as much of the breeze as possible.
-A separate tent acts as a dining area, and basic ablution facilities consist of a portaloo and small shower.
+Following your 4x4 journey through the Erg Chebbi to Merzouga, you can enjoy a camel ride to the top of the dunes to watch the spectacular sunset over the Sahara.
+You then continue on to your accommodation for the night, a traditional Arab tented encampment situated not far from the base of the soaring dunes.
+The Ottoman Empire was the first to elevate the social importance of the humble tent by using it as a Royal structure, which followed sultans around on their visits and ceremonies.
+The large white tents, with black detail, have a colorful interior with attractive carpets and cushions, a small table and chairs and an open front to gather as much of the breeze as possible.
+A separate tent acts as a dining area, and basic ablution facilities consist of a Portaloo and small shower.

 On your arrival you are welcomed with a mint tea and Moroccan pastries.
 Once you have had time to settle in, dinner is served, accompanied by musicians playing traditional Bedouin tunes.
-Electricity, which is partially solar and run from a generator, is available early on in the evening is then turned off to allow guests to enjoy the wonderful peace of the superb setting; there can be little to compare to a night under the stars in the Sahara Desert.
-There is also the opportunity to have an early start and return to the dunes to watch the sun rise, before a Berber breakfast back at the camp and your return transfer to Erfoud.
+Electricity, which is run from a generator, is available early on in the evening and is then turned off to allow guests to enjoy the wonderful peace of the superb setting: there can be little to compare to a night under the stars in the Sahara desert.
+There is also the opportunity to have an early start and return to the dunes to watch the sun rise, before a Berber breakfast back at the camp.